PX4/PX4-user_guide/en/telemetry/esp8266_wifi_module.md

 # ESP8266 WiFi Module

-The ESP8266 is a low-cost and readily available Wi-Fi module with full TCP/IP stack and microcontroller capability.
+The ESP8266 and its clones are low-cost and readily available Wi-Fi modules with full TCP/IP stack and microcontroller capability.
-It can be used with any Pixhawk series controller.
+They can be used with any Pixhawk series controller.

 :::tip
 ESP8266 is the *defacto* default WiFi module for use with [Pixracer](../flight_controller/pixracer.md) (and is usually bundled with it).